-By popular demand, we’re offering our step-by-step, DIY Hoop House Plans — originally available only as part of TGN’s 2017 Home Grown Food Summit — for just $4.95.
+By popular demand, we’re offering our step-by-step, DIY Hoop House Plans for just $30!

-This is Marjory Wildcraft.
-On this edition of Homesteading Basics, I’m going to talk about the lessons I’ve learned from several years of operating a hoop house.
+On this edition of Homesteading Basics, I talk about the lessons I’ve learned from several years of operating a hoop house.

 The Easy Greenhouse Alternative